 If you’re a cat owner, then you’ve probably heard the sound of your cat gearing up to hack out a hairball.
-It’s not beautiful, it’s sudden, and it’s more common than people think.
+Cat hairballs happen suddenly and are more common than people think.

 How Do Cats Get Hairballs?

-Cats who overgroom themselves can develop hairballs faster.
+Cats who overgroom themselves can also form hairballs faster.
 This can be due to stress and anxiety, boredom, external parasites, or medical conditions such as skin allergies or irritation.
-Additionally, cats with gastrointestinal issues can be prone to hairballs.
+Plus, cats may excessively groom a certain painful area, which can be due to injuries or arthritis.

 How Do You Know if Your Cat Has a Hairball?